 Neil switched pace and genres in the summer of 2022 filming the gangster revenge flic “Duchess” on location in Tenerife in the Canary Islands.
 And most recently, in early 2023, he switched genres yet again for the erotic thriller “Compulsion” which just completed filming in Malta.

 Stephanie is a London based producer who has worked all over the world.

 Prior to developing and producing her own projects, Stephanie worked on Hollywood and independent films including THOR 2, X-MEN: FIRST CLASS, WORLD WAR Z, MALEFICENT, MORTDECAI, LOCKE, 6 DAYS and SKYFALL.

+Stephanie is a member of PGGB, WIFTV and BAFTA.
 She has been an official guest of the Beijing International Film Festival, a jury member for the PGGB Rising Star Award and a jury member for the WIFTV’s Deluxe Director Award.

 Kate has worked extensively across both Film and Television, enjoying leading roles in large studio pictures, small independent films and award winning tv dramas.

 She can currently be seen in ‘SPOTLESS’ on Netflix.
 As a producer, her first short was EARLY DAYS.
 She has produced and acted in a series of comedy shorts selected for the Comedy Guide Pro Talent Award.
 Kate is currently writing a tv drama which is in development.